surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/1199f45790ebb995f76c92d0d25a8beacade92cf/images/New_version5/TD_Visu_Image21.png)
 <b><font color = "Black"> Image 22</b>

-- <b>Axis type : </b> specifies the how x-axis scale for Line, Bar,Bubble is calculated and displayed.
+- <b>Axis type </b> specifies the how x-axis scale for Line, Bar,Bubble is calculated and displayed.

-  - <b>Indexed : </b> specifies the data to be plotted in numeric values starting from zero on x-axis.
+  - <b>Indexed </b> specifies the data to be plotted in numeric values starting from zero on x-axis.

-  - <b>Category :</b> specifies the data to be plotted as category group on x-axis.
+  - <b>Category </b> specifies the data to be plotted as category group on x-axis.

   - <b>Timeseries : </b> specify the data to be plotted as time values.
 The x-axis is labeled with appropriate time increments.

--  <b>X-Grid Color : </b> display specific color on X-axis.
+-  <b>X-Grid Color</b> display specific color on X-axis.

-- <b>X-Axis Font Color :</b> Enables different color option for the values on X-axis.
+- <b>X-Axis Font Color </b> Enables different color option for the values on X-axis.

-- <b>X-Axis :</b>  specify a dimension or a measure( Horizontal Bar) field on X-axis.
+- <b>X-Axis </b>  specify a dimension or a measure( Horizontal Bar) field on X-axis.

-- <b>Show Grid :</b> enables the grid display for dimension fields on x-axis.
+- <b>Show Grid </b> enables the grid display for dimension fields on x-axis.

-- <b>Axis label :</b> Label text  for x-axis.
+- <b>Axis label </b> Label text  for x-axis.

-- <b>Reference Lines : </b> enables the creation of reference lines in a chart.
+- <b>Reference Lines </b> enables the creation of reference lines in a chart.

- - <b>Reference : </b> specify a indicator name.
+ - <b>Reference </b> specify a indicator name.

- - <b>Type : </b> specify reference type as line or  area.
+ - <b>Type </b> specify reference type as line or  area.

- -  <b>From & to :</b> specify the reference line for specific range of dimensions.
+ -  <b>From & to </b> specify the reference line for specific range of dimensions.

- - <b>Theme : </b> enables color for reference line.
+ - <b>Theme </b> enables color for reference line.

- > <b>Note : </b>  X-Axis is enabled only for Line, Bar and Bubble chart only.
+ > <b>Note </b>  X-Axis is enabled only for Line, Bar and Bubble chart only.

 ## Y-Axis

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/1199f45790ebb995f76c92d0d25a8beacade92cf/images/New_version5/TD_Visu_Image22.png)
 <b><font color = "Black"> Image 23</b>

-- <b>Axis : </b> select the measures values on y-axis  to enable editing options for y-axis in Line, Bar and bubble chart.
+- <b>Axis  </b> select the measures values on y-axis  to enable editing options for y-axis in Line, Bar and bubble chart.

-- <b>Axis label : </b> Text label for x-axis.
+- <b>Axis label </b> Text label for x-axis.

-- <b>Format : </b> it enables number format for numeric values.
+- <b>Format </b> it enables number format for numeric values.

--  <b>Y-Grid Color : </b> display different color on Y-axis.
+-  <b>Y-Grid Color  </b> display different color on Y-axis.

-- <b>Y-Axis Font Color :</b> Enables different colors for the dimensions ( Horizontal Bar) or Measures on Y-axis.
+- <b>Y-Axis Font Color </b> Enables different colors for the dimensions ( Horizontal Bar) or Measures on Y-axis.

-- <b>Y-Axis : </b> display dimensions or measures ( Horizontal bar) values on Y-axis.
+- <b>Y-Axis  </b> display dimensions or measures ( Horizontal bar) values on Y-axis.

-- <b>Show Grid :</b> enables the grid display on y-axis.
+- <b>Show Grid </b> enables the grid display on y-axis.

-- <b>Include Zero : </b> displays measure values starting from zero.
+- <b>Include Zero </b> displays measure values starting from zero.

-- <b>Position : </b> you can can align the y-axis to left or right side of the chart.
+- <b>Position </b> you can can align the y-axis to left or right side of the chart.

 <b>Reference Lines : </b> enables the creation of reference lines in a chart.

-- <b>Name : </b> specify a reference name for specific information on y-axis.
+- <b>Name </b> specify a reference name for specific information on y-axis.

 - <b>Type : </b> specify  Linear, Polynomial, Exponential, Logarithmic, Average, Median, Minimum, Maximum, Deviation, Variance, Custom Line, Custom Area on Y-axis.

--  <b>From & to :</b> specify the reference line for specific range of measure values.
+-  <b>From & to </b> specify the reference line for specific range of measure values.

 - <b>Theme : </b> enables color for reference line.